aitch25/lib_mysqludf_str/README.win_x64.txt

-This is a build of version 0.5 of lib_mysqludf_str for MySQL 5.1+ and 64-bit Windows XP SP3 or later.
+This is a build of version 0.5 of lib_mysqludf_str for 64-bit MySQL 5.1+ and Windows XP SP3 or later.
 It is licensed under the terms of the LGPL version 2.1 or later, the exact text of which is located in COPYING.

+IMPORTANT NOTE: If you are running 32-bit MySQL, then you need the 32-bit version of lib_mysqludf_str, not the 64-bit version.

 All source code for this project is downloadable from GitHub: https://github.com/mysqludf/lib_mysqludf_str/